A bigger and better Bristol Temple Meads

 Improved facilities and access

 We made history when Bristol Temple Meads became the first station in Britain to launch audio guides for blind and partially sighted people in 2022.
-But we’re done yet.
+But we’re not done yet.

 The retail, ticket office and wayfinding signage are all set for improvements that will help make the station more accessible.